Skip to Content

 • Veneers vs. crowns—what’s the difference?

-Veneers and crowns are both great solutions for patients looking to get a white, straight smile that looks and feels natural.
-If you’re interested but unsure which option is right for you, contact our office today to schedule a consultation.
+Both options can help you achieve a whiter, straighter smile that looks and feels natural.
+If you’re considering cosmetic dental treatment but aren’t sure which option is right for you, we invite you to contact our office to schedule a personalized consultation.

 • Do dental veneers hurt?

-No, most patients experience no pain at all during the procedure!
-Since this procedure is minimally invasive, only requiring the removal of a thin layer of enamel, we can use a local anesthetic to ensure that the patient feels no discomfort at all.
+No, most patients do not experience any pain during the procedure.
+Because it is minimally invasive and involves removing only a thin layer of enamel, a local anesthetic is typically used to ensure the patient remains comfortable throughout the process.

 Endres Dental Care